Navdeep-J/Movie-Recommendation-System-using-ML/README.md

 # Movie-Recommendation-System-using-ML
-Demographic Filtering recommender system implemented using ML
+Demographic Filtering recommender system implemented using ML<hr>
 <br><br>
 The created recommendation system will be a Demographic Filtering recommender system.